EarthToAbigail/SonicPi-Workshops/Scopes/Exercises.md

 live_loop :anotherCoolThing do

-  # anything here is in the **local scope of the
+  # anything here is in the local scope of :anotherCoolThing
-  # :anotherCoolThing** live loop

   # I can use var_1, var_2 here
-  # I **can't use local_var** because that variable is out
+  # I can't use local_var because that variable is out of scope
-  # of scope inside this loop!

 end
 ```

-:sparkles: Before you continue with the next exercises, take some time to copy/paste the previous two examples into a SonicPi buffer and play around with them with your team mate :grinning: :headphones:
+:sparkles: Before you continue with the next exercises, take some time to **copy/paste the previous two examples into a SonicPi buffer** and play around with them with your team mate :grinning: :headphones:

 ### Exercise 1